- Monitoring Physical Activity and Fitness

 - WHO Europe HEPA Collaboration

-The effect of whole body vibration training on physical functioning and risk of falling in older people living in sheltered housing
+This randomized controlled trial (NCT0153600) evaluates the effects of whole body vibration training on the physical functioning and risk of falling in older people